taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We are back at Green Haven Clarksville, the morning after Asoka arrived and begged for sanctuary.

-Eireena: **"Serena overheard some of the Peacekeeper's talking -- apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission.
+Serena: **"I overheard some of the Peacekeeper's talking -- apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission.
 He's actually on his way to the Red Zone, to a location in the former Amazon Rainforest, where the World Government's satellites have captured images of what looks like *humans*."**

-Serena: **"They're, apparently, *re-growing* the forest.
-And instead of showing the appropriate *awe* for *anyone* who could do that, the Peacekeepers were going on about how much 'exotic fruit' they were going to be able to bring back home. *Idiots*.
+Serena: **"According to the Peacekeepers, these humans are *re-growing* the forest.
+And instead of showing the appropriate *awe* for *anyone* who could do that, the Peacekeepers were going on about how much 'exotic fruit' they were going to bring back home. *Idiots*.
 Don't they realise what killed the forest in the first place?"**

 ### Page 5

-Serena: **"They said the humans were *naked*.
-If an entire amphibious warship, full of pirate-minded soldiers, wasn't on its way to exploit the shit out of these people, I would say it's a hilarious joke. *Naked*, in the Red Zone??
+Serena: **"They also said the humans were *naked*.
+If an entire nuclear submarine, full of pirate-minded soldiers, wasn't on its way to exploit the shit out of these people, I would say it's a hilarious joke. *Naked*, in the Red Zone??
 Most of our best textiles can't keep you alive in the Red Zone for much longer than a day, there's so much heat and poison in the air...it's *crazy*..."**

 Serena: **"But if it's true...imagine what powerful allies they could be...!"**